 (a) The difference in the characteristics of the three states of matter.

 |Intermolecular space||Very less||More than solids||maximum|

-(ii) Compressibility: The property of the particles to reduce its intermolecular when subjected to an external force thus increasing its density.
+(ii) Compressibility: It is the attribute of the particles to contract its intermolecular space when

-(iii) Fluidity: The ability of the substance to flow or move about freely.
+(iii) Fluidity: It is the ability of a substance to flow or move about freely.

 a) A gas fills completely the vessel in which it is kept.

 b) A gas exerts pressure on the walls of the container.